iShuchi/accel_nav/README.md

 ### 3. **Mapping and Autonomous Navigation**

-- **SLAM** techniques implemented for real-time mapping and understanding of the environment.
+- **SLAM (Simultaneous Localization and Mapping)** techniques implemented for real-time mapping and understanding of the environment.
 - **AMCL (Adaptive Monte Carlo Localization)** for improved positional accuracy.
 - Integrated with the **Nav2 Stack** for autonomous navigation.
 - **Fine-tuned** parameters for optimized and increased efficiency in navigation performance.